 Rice says Benghazi comments based on preliminary intelligence

-UNITED NATIONS (Reuters) - U.S. Ambassador to the United Nations, Susan Rice, broke her silence on Wednesday and defended her remarks on a September attack in Benghazi, Libya, that killed four Americans, including the U.S. ambassador to the North African nation.
+UNITED NATIONS Nov 21 (Reuters) - U.S. Ambassador to the United Nations, Susan Rice, defended on Wednesday her remarks after a September attack in Benghazi, Libya, that killed four Americans, including the U.S. ambassador to the North African nation.

 "When discussing the attacks against our facilities in Benghazi I relied solely and squarely on the information provided to me by the intelligence community," Rice told reporters at the United Nations.

 "I made clear that the information provided to me was preliminary and that our investigations would give us the definitive answers," said Rice, who is seen as a possible nominee to replace U.S. Secretary of State Hillary Clinton.

 - Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources

 - Investigators focus on foul play behind missing plane: sources |

 - Kremlin website hit by 'powerful' cyber attack

 - West prepares sanctions as Russia presses on with Crimea takeover |

 - UPDATE 1-Rolls-Royce concurs with Malaysia on missing jet's engine data